laukondrup/tab-manipulator/README.md

 - Either clone or download and extract the extension
 - Drag and drop the folder into extensions page or open it through 'Load unpacked extension'

+# PR Test
+- This is a feature

 ## Features